 Modernity, Civilization and the Return to History

 One is thus justified in asking, as many people do today, if humanity has not lost its initiative.
-This is not a historical, a sociological or an empirical question, but fundamentally a philosophical one.
-The modern concepts of identity and personhood have come under heavy scrutiny because there can be no human initiative without the human agency that flows from them.
-Given their present inscrutability, and at the same time profound importance to us, Dr. Shaker brings to bear a wealth of original sources from both German thought and Ḥikmah (Islamicate philosophy), the latter based on material previously unavailable to scholars.
+This is more a philosophical than an empirical question.
+There can be no initiative without the human agency that flows from identity and personhood—i.e., the way we, the acting subject, live and deliberate about our affairs.
+Given the heavy scrutiny under which the modern concept of identity has come, Dr. Shaker has dug deeper, bringing to bear a wealth of original sources from both German thought and Ḥikmah (Islamicate philosophy), the latter based on material previously unavailable to scholars.
+Posing the age-old question of identity anew in the light of these two traditions, whose special historical roles are assured, may help clear the confusion surrounding modernity and, hopefully, our place in human civilization.

 INTRODUCTION—An Epoch’s End